willcheung/db-importer/README.md

 **Features:**

 * Configuration file to set db connection info
-* Reads any XLS or TXT file with any delimiter set in the config file
+* Reads any XLS or TXT file with any delimiter
 * Reads and parses multiple files into same or different tables
 * Error logging and exception handling that returns skipped rows
 * Option to create tables from filenames